Covid travel tests to be axed in England for double vaccinated

 Vaccinated travellers also have to fill in and submit an online passenger locator form no more than 48 hours before arriving, even if they are just passing through the UK.

-But Mr Worrell said: "Airport testing was only ever supposed to be a band-aid, a temporary solution to get trade and tourism staggering whilst we build up immunity and we are able to fight the virus by ourselves.
+Mr Worrell said: "Airport testing was only ever supposed to be a band-aid, a temporary solution to get trade and tourism staggering whilst we build up immunity and we are able to fight the virus by ourselves.
 We are at that point now.

 "The link between getting infected and hospitalisation has been broken.
 We are in a fantastic place - the envy of the world, I think."

 Prime Minister Boris Johnson said last Wednesday the government was reviewing testing arrangements for travel.
-He said the Health Secretary Sajid Javid would announce the outcome of the review in the coming days.

 However, virologists have expressed caution.
 Dr Stephen Griffin, from the University of Leeds, told the BBC last week: "You have a moral responsibility to monitor and to know if you're infectious.
 It is a good idea to test."